CDCgov/geneflow/docs/chapters/tutorials/build-app-container.rst

 Base Container
 --------------

 While it is possible to build a container from just a base operating system, it is often easier to start from images that already contain some of the software you want.
 In this case, we will start from the container image with R already installed.
-The image we will use is at https://hub.docker.com/_/r-base.
+The image we will use is here: https://hub.docker.com/_/r-base.
 The following code section in the recipe file tells Singularity to use this base image.
-The `Bootstrap:` options is set as "docker" to signify that we are building from a pre-existing docker image at the dockerhub.
+The `Bootstrap:` option is set as "docker" to signify that we are building from a pre-existing docker image from DockerHub.
 The `From:` options is set as "r-base:3.6.0" to signify that we want to use the r-base container tagged at 3.6.0.

 .. code-block:: text